llinares/blog/contents/articles/a-complete-guide-to-setting-up-retropie/index.md

 ---

 That's all far I could go.
 I'll update this guide as I find more and better solutions.
+Now I’m working on make that MS-DOS games run with the [Xin Mo controller](#setting-arcade-controller) 👌.